paulhammond/licensepack/README.md

 go get -d github.com/paulhammond/licensepack
 ```

-Then add a `go-generate` line to your code, along with a variable definition:
+Then add a `go-generate` line to your code, along with a variable definition.
+By
+default licensepack uses a variable called licenses:

 ```
 //go:generate go run github.com/paulhammond/licensepack ./path/to/main
-var Licenses string
+var licenses string
 ```

 Then run `go generate`: